Trofem/Trofem/README.md

-- 👋 Hi, I’m @Trofem
+- ✨ Hi, I’m @Trofem
-- 👀 I’m interested in creating in Unity
+- ✨ I’m interested in creating in Unity
-- 🌱 I’m currently learning C++
+- ✨ I’m currently learning C++
-- 💞️ I’m looking to collaborate on something good!

 <!---
 Trofem/Trofem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.